Polymer Science and Polymer Engineering

 Polymer Engineering (PLYE)

-PLYE:321 Polymer Fluid Mechanics (3 Credits)
+PLYE 321 Polymer Fluid Mechanics (3 Units)

 Prerequisites: CHEE 321, senior standing, and full admission to an engineering major in the College of Engineering and Polymer Science.
 This undergraduate course introduces the rheological properties and flow characteristics of polymer fluid systems.
 It covers non-Newtonian viscosity of polymer melts and solutions, viscoelasticity of polymer melts and solids, measurement methods, and interpretation of rheological properties.
 (Formerly 9841:321)

-PLYE:324 Quantitative Polymer Analysis (3 Credits)
+PLYE 324 Quantitative Polymer Analysis (3 Units)

 Prerequisites: MATH 223, MATH 335, and full admission to an engineering major in the College of Engineering and Polymer Science.
 This is an undergraduate course on quantitative analysis problems in polymer engineering.
 This course will allow the students to learn and use necessary analytical methods in designing and optimizing processes in the field of the polymer.
 The solution to the linear and nonlinear first and higher-order differential equations are provided by analytical methods.
 Students will be exposed to various concepts in linear algebra and will use dimensional analysis tools, such as the Buckingham theorem to identify key parameters that govern the physics of the problem.
 Furthermore, different techniques, such as separation of variables, similarity transformation, and furrier transform, to solve partial differential equations will be covered.
 (Formerly 9841:324)

-PLYE:330 Polymer Thermodynamics (3 Credits)
+PLYE 330 Polymer Thermodynamics (3 Units)

 Prerequisites: MATH 223 and full admission to an engineering major in the College of Engineering and Polymer Science.
 This undergraduate course provides an introduction to thermodynamics including the fundamental laws, equations of state, phase equilibria, binary blends, and their corresponding phase diagrams.
 Polymeric materials are emphasized in the implementation of thermodynamics.
 (Formerly 9841:330)

-PLYE:333 Polymer Thermodynamics Laboratory (2 Credits)
+PLYE 333 Polymer Thermodynamics Laboratory (2 Units)

 Prerequisite: Full admission to an engineering major in the College of Engineering and Polymer Science.
 Corequisite: PLYE 330.
 Laboratory course providing hands-on experiments in polymer thermodynamics.
 (Formerly 9841:333)

-PLYE:422 Polymer Processing (3 Credits)
+PLYE 422 Polymer Processing (3 Units)

 Prerequisites: PLYE 321, PLYE 422, senior standing and full admission to an engineering major in the College of Engineering and Polymer Science.
 This course presents an in-depth analysis of injection molding processes for manufacturing of an array of polymer-based articles used in consumer, automotive, and aerospace industries.
 The knowledge garnered in PLYE 321 Polymer Fluid Mechanics and PLYE 422 Polymer Processing will form the basis for elaborating the influence of polymer melt flow in the mold, heat transfer out of the mold, polymer chain orientation, and polymer chain crystallization on the quality of injection molded products and their properties.
 (Formerly 9841:423)

-PLYE:424 Additive Manufacturing with Polymers (3 Credits)
+PLYE 424 Additive Manufacturing with Polymers (3 Units)

 Prerequisites: PLYE 321, PLYE 422, senior standing and full admission to an engineering major in the College of Engineering and Polymer Science.
 This course presents the essence of additive manufacturing technology of polymers to keep senior undergraduate students abreast on the paradigm shift in manufacturing of products that vary widely in dimensions, e.g., from a few millimeters to almost a meter with minimal wastes.
 Cases of additive manufacturing with thermoplastic and thermosetting polymers are discussed.
 Product designs, machines, and materials selection are covered.
 (Formerly 9841:424)

-PLYE:427 Mold Design (3 Credits)
+PLYE 427 Mold Design (3 Units)

-PLYE:450 Engineering Properties of Polymers (3 Credits)
+PLYE 450 Engineering Properties of Polymers (3 Units)

-PLYE:451 Polymer Engineering Laboratory (3 Credits)
+PLYE 451 Polymer Engineering Laboratory (3 Units)

 Prerequisites: PLYE 321, PLYE 422, senior standing and full admission to an engineering major in the College of Engineering and Polymer Science.
 This course teaches students how to conduct laboratory experiments on rheological characterization of polymer melts, rubber and plastics extrusion, extrudate swell, injection and compression molding, 3-D printing, and impact and tensile testing.
 (Formerly 9841:451)

-PLYE:496 Senior Design Project I (3 Credits)
+PLYE 496 Senior Design Project I (3 Units)

 Prerequisites: PLYE 324, PLYE 330, senior standing and full admission to an engineering major in the College of Engineering and Polymer Science.
 Corequisite: PLYE 422.
 This is a design course in which the students will be actively involved in implementing design principles to synthesize new materials, to evaluate the performance of polymer materials, to design a processing scheme, or manufacture polymer products.
 The students will acquire skills in identification and ranking of factors, identification of materials systems, development of design of experiments, and evaluation of factors.
 The learning outcomes will be documented in detailed project reports.
 (Formerly 9841:496)

-PLYE:497 Honors Project (3 Credits)
+PLYE 497 Honors Project (3 Units)

 Prerequisites: Senior standing in the Honors Program and and full admission to an engineering major in the College of Engineering and Polymer Science.
 This is a design course in which the students will be actively involved in implementing design principles to synthesize new materials, to evaluate the performance of polymer materials, to design a processing scheme, or manufacture polymer products.
 The students will acquire skills in identification and ranking of factors, identification of materials systems, development of design of experiments, and evaluation of factors.
 The learning outcomes will be documented in detailed project reports.
 (Formerly 9841:497)